 The person at the center of this case

-Multiple victims worldwide (scores of organizations and individuals)
+Multiple victims worldwide (corporate networks and individuals)

 Start here